 - ensure they have a system in place for recording incidents and the means by which information about incidents and outcomes can be easily accessed by senior management - make adults aware of relevant professional or organisational guidance in respect of physical contact with children and meeting medical needs of children and young people where appropriate - be explicit about what physical contact is appropriate for adults working in their setting.

-Policies: Allegations of abuse against staff; Searching pupils and confiscating pupil's property policy; Physical Restraint Policy
+Policies: Allegations of abuse against staff; Searching pupils and confiscating pupil's property policy; Physical Restraint Policy should be carried out in accordance with existing codes of conduct, regulations and best practice.

 16. Other Activities that require Physical Contact